iotaledger/wallet.rs/README.md

 ## API reference

-You can read the [API reference](https://docs.rs/iota-wallet) here, or generate them on your own.
+You can read the [API reference](https://docs.rs/iota-wallet) here, or generate them yourself.

 If you'd like to explore the implementation in more depth, the following command generates docs for the whole crate, including private modules: